Skirt Steak with Warm Bean Salad

 Rinse out skillet and return to heat, along with 2 teaspoons oil.
 Add green beans and cook 2 minutes.
 Add garlic and tomatoes and cook, stirring occasionally, until tomatoes begin to burst, 3 minutes.
 Add cannellini beans and vinegar and cook, stirring, until beans are heated through, about 2 minutes.
 Remove from heat; season to taste with salt and pepper and sprinkle with basil.

-Thinly slice steak against the grain and divide among four plates.
+Thinly slice steak against the grain and divide among 4 plates.
 Serve with bean salad.